JonathanMEdwards/subtext10/doc/language.md

 ```
 x with{.name := 'Joe'}
 ```
 This is pronounced “x with name becoming Joe”.
 The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'`, while keeping the prior value of `number`.
-We used a `with` block to contain the change operation, which is like a `do` block except that it feeds the previous value into a series of operations, rather than starting with a value.
+We used a `with` block to contain the change operation, which is like a `do` block except that it feeds the previous value into an array of operations, rather than starting with a value.
 The equivalent `do` block would be:
 ```
 do{x; .name := 'Joe'}
 ```